joshcliu/hackmit2025/HACKATHON_SUBMISSION.md

-# HackMIT 2025 - TruthLens Submission
+# HackMIT 2025 - Veritas Submission

 ## 📝 Description of Project

-TruthLens is a real-time fact-checking Chrome extension that verifies claims in political videos as you watch them.
-Using advanced AI agents powered by Claude 4 Sonnet and a multi-source verification system, TruthLens extracts claims from video transcripts, evaluates their importance, and fact-checks them against news sources, academic papers, government data, and fact-checking databases - all within seconds.
+Veritas is a real-time fact-checking Chrome extension that verifies claims in political videos as you watch them.
+Using advanced AI agents powered by Claude 4 Sonnet and a multi-source verification system, Veritas extracts claims from video transcripts, evaluates their importance, and fact-checks them against news sources, academic papers, government data, and fact-checking databases - all within seconds.
 The results appear in a sleek side panel with color-coded confidence scores, helping viewers distinguish facts from fiction in real-time.

 ## 💡 Inspiration